rekhaDevs/samagragovernance.in/src/pages/project/cmgga.md

 overview:
   - text: >-
-      The Chief Minister’s Good Governance Associates (CMGGA) Programme is a partnership between the Government of Haryana and Ashoka University, designed and managed by Samagra.
-Designed as an experiential programme, CMGGA aims to recruit young men and women to work with the district administrations in Haryana as representatives of the Chief Minister of the state.
-Associates are posted in each of the 22 districts of Haryana for a 12-month period where they represent the Chief Minister’s Office and work closely with the Deputy Commissioner and other district officials.
+      The Chief Minister’s Good Governance Associates (CMGGA) Programme is a partnership between the Government of Haryana and Ashoka University.
+      Starting in 2016, when the programme was launched, Samagra co-managed the programme with Ashoka University till 2020.
+CMGGA recruits young professionals to work with the district administrations in Haryana as representatives of the Chief Minister of the state.
+Associates are posted in each of the 22 districts of Haryana for a 12-month period where they work closely with the Deputy Commissioner and other district officials.
       Through the period of their engagement, the Associates interact periodically with the Chief Minister to present the work done and assist in the decision-making process at the highest levels of government at the state.
+From the time of its inception, Samagra was closely involved in designing the Fellowship as an experiential learning opportunity that would be useful for the government as well as selected candidates.
 scale:
   - count: '4'
     label: Batches